-During the event entitled "Accelerating Innovation through Secure AI and Hybrid Cloud", organized by the International Data Corporation (IDC) and held at the Royal Theatre in Madrid, Rubén Villoria Medina, GMV's Head of Business Solutions for Health Privacy and Evidence, shared his insights on evolution of the healthcare industry through the use of cloud services.

-He explained that "just 10 years ago, it was almost taboo to talk about use of the cloud in the field of healthcare", because of a widespread lack of trust regarding its impact on the privacy and security of healthrelated data.
+■ During the event entitled "Accelerating Innovation through Secure AI and Hybrid Cloud", organized by the International Data Corporation (IDC) and held at the Royal Theatre in Madrid, Rubén Villoria Medina, GMV's Head of Business Solutions for the cloud in the field of healthcare", because of a widespread lack of trust regarding its impact on the privacy and security of health-related data.
 However, he noted that this attitude has changed, thanks to implementation of specific regulations, certifications that can be offered by service providers, and localization of cloud services at national data centers.